ray-project/ray/doc/source/train/examples/aws-trainium/llama3.rst

 3. Monitor the jobs via the Ray Dashboard

-For detailed information on each of the steps above, refer to the `AWS documentation link <https://github.com/aws-neuron/aws-neuron-eks-samples/blob/master/llama3.1_8B_finetune_ray_ptl_neuron/README.md/>`__.
+For detailed information on each of the steps above, see the `AWS documentation link <https://github.com/aws-neuron/aws-neuron-eks-samples/blob/master/llama3.1_8B_finetune_ray_ptl_neuron/README.md/>`__.